 Q. In the event that it is not possible to implement the Enron rates by June 1, 2001, what would you propose a an interim solution:

 A. The CPUC draft rates are so flawed, that it would be superior to just implement a flat $30/MWh surcharge to all customers.
-This approach would be fairer and simpler.
+This approach would be fairer and simpler

 Q. Who would pay for the decremental consumption of customers?

 A. The DWR will incur a decline in their costs equal to the decrease in rates of the utilities.
 The are indifferent to buy more generation or selling less energy to customers.
 Thus the DWR should be willing to pay for decremental consumption.
 In the event that the DWR is not agreeable to paying for decremental consumption, the utility should be allowed to borrow such funds and have the costs amortized for the next 10 years.
 In the event that the utility is unable to fund decremental consumption the CPUC could eliminate credits resulting from decremental consumption.
-Such solution would discourage conservation below 15% but would still be expect to encourage appropriate behaviour down to the level of 83%.
+Such solution would discourage conservation below 15% but would still be expect to encourage appropriate behavior down to the level of 87%.

 Q. Why is DJ-NP15 the right index to choose?

-A. DJ-NP15 and DJ-SP15 are availble for each weekday for on and off peak pricing.
+A. DJ-NP15 and DJ-SP15 are available for each weekday for on and off peak pricing.
 The index is a mathematical average of trades in the previous day for today.
 The DJ index is compiled based on the information provided by many of the large trading companies including Enron.
 The numbers provided by the participants are subject to audit.
-Thus DJ is the best avaible information available for energy pricing.
+Thus DJ is the best available information available for energy pricing.
+Dow Jones NP15 and SP15 information is available daily in the Wall Street Journal.